Table Of Contents

 That also means enterprises can devote fewer people and processes to create fully scalable applications.
 The rest of the team can help with other vital tasks.

 Serverless is not perfect, either.
-So, what are some of the challenges of serverless computing?
+So, what are some of the challenges associated with serverless computing?

 1. Cold starts tend to cause latency